buildingSMART/IFC4.3.x-development/docs/properties/d/Diversity.md

 Diversity
 =========

-The ratio, expressed as a numerical value or as a percentage, of the simultaneous maximum demand of a group of electrical appliances or
+The ratio, expressed as a numerical. value or as a percentage, of the simultaneous maximum demand of a group of electrical appliances or